RaydeRais/Feelings-Not-Allowed/README.md

 If you want to further personalize the "About the Author" section (for example, add your email or GitHub username, or a warm closing), let me know—I can tailor it to your style! 😊

 How to actually obtain large-scale XHS crawled data?
-Or, how to access internal (customs) data for cross-referencing?
+Or, how to access internal (declaration) data for cross-referencing?
 Well… that’s a whole different story. 😉